PaulSchiretz/pgl-backup/README.md

 ### Step 3: Run Your First Backup

 Now, simply point `pgl-backup` at the target directory.
 It will automatically load the configuration file and run the backup.

 ```sh
 pgl-backup -target="/media/backup-drive/MyDocumentsBackup"
 ```

-The first run will copy all files into a `.../PGL_Backup_Current` directory.
-Subsequent runs will update this directory.
-After 24 hours, the next run will first rename `PGL_Backup_Current` to a timestamped archive (e.g., `PGL_Backup_2023-10-27-...`) inside a new `PGL_Backup_Archives` sub-directory, and then create a new current backup.
+The first run will copy all files into a `PGL_Backup_Content` subdirectory inside the main `PGL_Backup_Current` directory.
+Subsequent runs will efficiently update the contents of `PGL_Backup_Current/PGL_Backup_Content`.
+After 24 hours (or your configured interval), the next run will first rename the entire PGL_Backup_Current directory to a timestamped archive (e.g., `PGL_Backup_2023-10-27-...`) inside the `PGL_Backup_Archives` sub-directory, and then create a new, clean `PGL_Backup_Current` for the next sync.
+When compression is enabled, the `PGL_Backup_Content` subdirectory within an archive is compressed, and the original subdirectory is removed, leaving the compressed file alongside the backup's metadata.

 Your backup target will be organized like this:
 ```
 /path/to/your/backup-target/